RenanBezerraEnes/RenanBezerraEnes/README.md

 - 🌱 I’m currently learning **ITSM, ITIL, ANGULAR, JAVA, .NET**

-- 💬 **I'm working at the moment as a ServiceNow Developer for Affinis, and as a Software Developer for Allianz, not so many commits here :)**
+- 💬 **I'm working at the moment as a ServiceNow Developer for Affinis, and as a Software Developer as well, not so many commits here :)**

 - 💬 Ask me about **MERN Stack**